 Percentage of Grade 3-8 Results at Meets Grade Level or Above Standard in Both RLA and Mathematics.
-This indicator measures the percentage of students in grades 3-8 who were administered the RLA and
+This indicator measures the percentage of students in grades 3-8 who were administered the RLA and mathematics STAAR and achieved the Meets Grade Level or above standard on both assessments.

 Four-Year Longitudinal Graduation Plan Rate.
-This indicator uses the rate comprised of students who graduate with Recommended High School Plan (RHSP) or Distinguished Achievement Plan (DAP) or Foundation High School Plan with an Endorsement (FHSP-E) or Foundation High School Plan with a Distinguished Level of Achievement (FHSP-DLA).
+This indicator uses the rate comprised of students who graduate with Recommended High School Plan (RHSP) or Distinguished Achievement Plan (DAP) or Foundation High School Plan with an Endorsement (FHSP-E) or Foundation High School Plan with a Distinguished Level of Achievement (FHSP-DLA) or Texas First Early High School Completion Program with a Distinguished Level of Achievement (Texas-First-DLA).

 Texas Success Initiative (TSI) Criteria Graduates.
 This indicator measures the percentage of graduates meeting the TSI college readiness standards in both RLA and mathematics; specifically, meeting the college-ready criteria on the TSIA1 and/or TSIA2 assessment, SAT, ACT, or by successfully completing and earning credit for a college prep course as defined in TEC §28.014 and TEC §51.338, in both RLA and mathematics.
 The criteria for successful completion of a college prep course should be in alignment between an LEA and the partnering IHE(s).
 In accordance with TEC §51.338(e), upon successful completion of a college prep course, students earn a TSI exemption from the partnering IHE(s) in that content area.
 Students should only be reported as successfully completing a course if they have met TSI exemption requirements.
-The assessment results considered for 2024 Accountability include TSI1 and/or TSIA2 through October 2023, SAT and ACT results through the July 2023 administration, and course completion data via TSDS PEIMS.
+The assessment results considered for 2026 Accountability include TSI1 and/or TSIA2 through October 2025, SAT and ACT results through the July 2025 administration, and course completion data via TSDS PEIMS.
 See Appendix H for additional information.